intjelic/python-sfml/doc/sphinx/source/documentation/system.rst

       # ...
       time2 = clock.restart()

-   The sf.Time value returned by the clock can then be converted to a number of seconds, milliseconds or even microseconds.
+   The :class:`sf.Time` value returned by the clock can then be converted to a number of seconds, milliseconds or even microseconds.

+   .. py:method:: Clock()

+      Construct a :class:`sf.Clock`

+      The clock starts automatically after being constructed.

    .. py:attribute:: elapsed_time

       Get the elapsed time.

-      This attribute returns the time elapsed since the last call to :funct:`restart()` (or the construction of the instance if :func:`restart()` has not been called).
+      This attribute returns the time elapsed since the last call to :func:`restart()` (or the construction of the instance if :func:`restart()` has not been called).

+      :rype: :class:`sf.Time`

    .. py:method:: restart()